What Is Universal Waste Disposal?

 The Federal Universal Waste Disposal Program was developed to encourage recycling and proper disposal of these wastes, which meet the Federal criteria for hazardous waste but are widely generated and typically do not pose an immediate and undue risk.

-Universal wastes are subject to less stringent standards for handling, storage, and transport.
-Full hazardous waste requirements remain, however, for the final recycling, treatment or disposal of these wastes.
+Universal wastes are subject to less stringent standards for handling, storage and transport.
+However, full hazardous waste requirements remain for the final recycling, treatment or disposal of these wastes.

 EPA’s universal waste regulations streamline the hazardous waste management standards.
 The EPA objectives for streamlined regulations includes:

-• easing the regulatory burden on retail stores and other generators that wish to collect these wastes and transporters of these wastes, and
+• Easing the regulatory burden on retail stores and other generators that wish to collect these wastes and universal waste transporters of these wastes, and

 It’s important for companies to understand their requirements concerning universal waste streams.
 A good place to start out with your company is to ensure that all employees are properly trained in universal waste handling regulations and that there is a clear understanding of the different regulations.